vsoch/cs106b-builder/README.md

 ```

 ## 1. Build the Container
-You can use the container from Docker Hub, or build locally.
-To use from Docker
-Hub, skip this step and it will pull automatically.
+You can build this image locally, and note that you must have root permissions
+todo so.
+This container could also be built and provided on [Singularity Hub](https://www.singularity-hub.org),
+if appropriate.

 ```bash
 sudo singularity build cs106b-builder Singularity